DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-development-and-testing.md

 ### 3. Prompt the AI IDE

 - Use an AI IDE in “Cascade” or “Agent” mode to implement the feature.
-- Use prompt templates from your prompt library
+- Use prompt templates from your prompt library - [[prompt-new-feature]]
 ### 4. Monitor and Evaluate Progress

 - As the AI generates the code, monitor its plan to ensure it aligns with your expectations.